TIBCOSoftware/TCSTK-Cloud-CLI/docs/overview/001_TCLI_Overview.md

 ## Description
 The **TIBCO Command Line Interface (TCLI)** is a tool that can be run from the command line to **manage** your **Cloud Applications** and interact with the **TIBCO Cloud**.
 The tool can be used on Windows, Linux or a MAC.
 By entering commands on a terminal you work **interactively** (Questions & Answers) or **directly** by providing the answers inline or from a (property) file.
 It serves the following use cases:

-* Manage your developer environment of a Cloud Starter.
+* Manage your developer environment of a Cloud Application.
-* Interact and Manage your Cloud Starter on the TIBCO Cloud.
+* Interact and Manage your Cloud Application on the TIBCO Cloud.
 * Support certain operations in your TIBCO Cloud Organization.
 * Execute repeatable deployment, management, monitoring and testing tasks.
 * Integrate with a Continuous Integration Build pipeline